 After the birth, a local anaesthetic is usually administered while your care provider stitches the cut.

 How can I reduce the chance of needing an episiotomy?

-Upright positions in general help your baby work with gravity (rather than against it if you are lying down), and let your perineum stretch more naturally.
+- upright positions in general help your baby work with gravity (rather than against it if you are lying down), and let your perineum stretch more naturally.
 They also help your baby get into a good position for birth, thereby reducing the likelihood of needing ventouse or forceps to assist the birth.
-See this handy poster for some ideas of positions that can make your labour easier.

 Read more about episiotomy, including recovering from an episiotomy (external link).